-JIRA requires a relational database to store its issue data.
+JIRA requires a relational database for storage of issue data.

-The following instructions for configuring a connection to a JIRA database apply to both the JIRA Standalone and WAR distributions:
+The following instructions apply to both JIRA Standalone and JIRA WAR/EAR:

 - Connecting JIRA to PostgreSQL